Hazel Garland: Editor-in-chief

 As a result of its financial troubles, in 1966 the Pittsburgh Courier was bought out by John H. Sengstacke, publisher of the Chicago Defender, and renamed the New Pittsburgh Courier.
 At the time Garland was the editor of both the entertainment and women's sections of the paper, but in 1972 Sengstacke offered her the post of city editor, which was considered a management level role.
 Not all of her colleagues at the paper agreed with this promotion, and Garland was still subject to some harassment from her co-workers.

 In 1974 Garland was promoted again, this time to editor-in-chief, the first African-American woman to do so at any newspaper in the United States.
 Before she accepted the post, Garland made absolutely sure that the offer was genuine and not a token concession without real authority.
 The role was a demanding one and Garland spent many hours away from her family, reorganising the paper into a more up to date format, developing new beats and expanding some existing sections to appeal to a broader audience.

 Although there had been other women in high-profile positions at the Pittsburgh Courier, Garland was the first to achieve a hands-on management role, and had daily input into the running of the paper.
 By the time she was promoted to editor, she had been assisting with layout, article illustration and design for a number of years.
 When asked about it a number of years later, friend and journalist Frank E. Boulden said:

-"Without her the Courier would have folded during that period when Sengstacke came in.
-Under her it became a better prepared product.
-She didn't appreciate making mediocrity respectable.
-Hazel was one of two top women in journalism, the other being Ethel Payne of the Chicago Defender.”

 In the same year she was promoted to editor-in-chief, Garland was also named 'editor of the year' by the National Newspaper Publishers Association.
 In 1975 she received a National Headliner award from Women in Communications.
 In 1976 the New Pittsburgh Courier won the John B. Russwurm award for the best national African-American newspaper, for which Garland herself won $500 and a life membership of the NAACP.
 Garland was also honoured that year by the Jewish women's group ORT America for 'bridging the gap between races'.
 In 1977 Garland retired from her editorial post due to ill health, but she continued writing her columns and took on an advisory role to Sengstacke one day a week.